jrkerns/pylinac/docs/source/picketfence.rst

 in addition to the algorithm allowances and restrictions:

 * Keep your pickets away from the edges.
 That is, in the direction parallel to leaf motion keep the pickets at least 1-2cm from the edge.
-* If you use wide-gap pickets, give a reasonable amount of space between the pickets.
-I.e. don't have <10mm between pickets.
+* If you use wide-gap pickets, give a reasonable amount of space between the pickets and keep the gap wider than the picket.
+I.e. don't have 5mm spacing between 20mm pickets.
 * If you use Y-jaws, leave them open 1-2 leaves more than the leaves you want to measure.
 For example. if you just want to analyze the "central" leaves and set Y-jaws to +/-10cm, the leaves at the edge may not be caught by the algorithm (although see the ``edge_threshold`` parameter of ``analyze``).
 To avoid having to tweak the algorithm, just open the jaws a bit more.